fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * Anyone can create a signed URL, even if they don't have permissions on the object
     * With Cloudfront you defined the accounts which can sign; the key pair TrustedSigners is needed for cloudfront
         * Signed cookies (Cloudfront feature) don't work with RTMP distributions

+* Use Pre Signed URLS when
+    * When wants restrict access to individual files
+* USe Pre Signed Cookies when
+    * You don't want change URL
+    * Provide access to multiple restrict files, for example all files for a video in HLS format or all files in subscribe are in Website area

 ### Forcing Encryption using S3